spcourse/monopoly_dict/monopoly_config/content.md

 At this point, your game should no longer depend on any hardcoded numbers for board size, lap money, starting balances, or property prices.
 Everything should come directly from the `board_config` dictionary.
 Double check that:
 - movement around the board uses the value from the configuration dictionary
-- rewards for completing a lap is determined by the value from the configuration dictionary
+- rewards for completing a lap use the value from the configuration dictionary
 - player balances are initialized from the configuration dictionary
 - property prices come from the configuration dictionary
-- player properties are tracked in sets,
+- player properties are tracked in sets
-- player properties are tracked in sets, and the `is_unowned()` function is used to determine whether a property is not yet owned by any of the players
+- the `is_unowned()` function is used to determine whether a property is not yet owned by any of the players
 - all `checkpy` checks pass

 All these changes make it much easier to change the configuration without touching the simulation code!
 This is exactly the separation of configuration and simulation logic we are aiming for.

-### Step 4: counting visits
+### Step 4: Counting visits

-The last thing we will practice with our Monopoly simulation is the counting pattern (see theory 3.
-Counting).
+The last thing we will practice with our Monopoly simulation is the counting pattern (see theory *'3.
+Counting'*).
 Instead of changing the rules of the game, we will use this pattern to collect statistics about how often each position on the board is visited.

 To prevent this code from affecting your earlier tests, do this step in a separate file named `monopoly_visits.py`.
-Copy your `simulate_monopoly()` function (and any of the helper functions you need) into this file and adapt it so it also records which positions are visited during the game.
+Copy your `simulate_monopoly()` function into the new file, along with any helper functions that it directly calls. _You don’t need to copy everything — only the pieces required to make this function run on its own._

 Inside this function, add a dictionary that will serve as a histogram of visits.
 Each time a player lands on a tile, update this dictionary so the position is counted.
 At the end of the game, the dictionary should map every visited position to the number of times it was landed on.
-Remember that Start (position 0) should also be included whenever a player passes or lands on it!
+Remember that _start_ (position 0) should also be included whenever a player passes or lands on it!

 When you are confident the counting works, explore the results: